stripe/stripe-dotnet/README.md

 ### Requirements

-Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?lang=dotnet#stripe-sdk-language-version-support-policy), we currently support **.NET Standard 2.0+, .NET Core 5+, and .NET Framework 4.6.2+.**.
+Per our [Language Version Support Policy](https://docs.stripe.com/sdks/versioning?lang=dotnet#stripe-sdk-language-version-support-policy), we currently support **.NET Standard 2.0+, LTS versions of .NET Core 6+, and .NET Framework 4.6.2+.**.

-Support for .NET Core versions 5 & 7 are deprecated and will be removed in the next major version.
 Support for version 6 will be removed in a future version.
 Read more and see the full schedule in the docs: https://docs.stripe.com/sdks/versioning?lang=dotnet#stripe-sdk-language-version-support-policy

 ## Documentation